Lizelle Lee: International centuries

-T20 International centuries

 Personal life

 Lee married long-term partner Tanja Cronje in September 2020.
 Their wedding had been planned for April 2020, but was postponed due to the COVID-19 pandemic.
 Lee and Cronje had their first child in 2022.
+In 2024, Lee and her wife Tanja officially became Australian permanent residents, having made Tasmania their home following the wicketkeeper-batter's retirement from playing international cricket for South Africa.
+She is now considered as a local player in the WBBL, rather than an overseas player.